YzENT/COMP2042_CW2024/README.md

 - Removed `updateKillCount()` and placed it under `handleUserProjectileCollisions()` so kill count only increases if user's projectile hit enemy, provided enemy is destroyed.
 - Merged `winGame()` and `loseGame()` to `gameStatus()` to handle game's status.
 - Modified `goToNextLevel()` as it's now not an observer under `controller` anymore.
-- Modified `handleCollisions()` to accept `Runnable` as a argument, so code that meets the requirements can be executed afterward.
+- Modified `handleCollisions()` to accept `Runnable` as an argument, so code that meets the requirements can be executed afterward.
 (Shake Screen, Play SFX, etc...).
 - Created `pauseGame()` and `resumeGame()` to handle pause logic.
 - Created `shakeScreen()` when user collides with enemy projectile.
 - Created `handleKeyPressed()` and `handleKeyReleased()` to handle key actions.